 Ackerman Family Vineyards is owned and operated by Bob and Lauren Ackerman, who are long time residents of the Napa Valley.
 Bob and Lauren previously lived and worked in the Silicon Valley and both have enjoyed fine wine for many years.
-Bob collected a number of wines including some of Heitz Cellars older vintages.
-Bob and Lauren were married at Auberge du Soleil in 1989 and after their honeymoon instinctively knew they wanted to somehow return to live in the Napa Valley.
+Lauren has a degree in public relations and business from USC and an MBA from Pepperdine University.
+She worked in high tech for many years (marketing and brand building).
+Both enjoyed fine wines for many years; Bob was a long time collector of wines from Napa including some of Heitz Cellars older vintages.
+They were married at Auberge du Soleil in 1989 and after their honeymoon instinctively knew they wanted to somehow return to live in the Napa Valley.

 Several years later Bob began looking to buy a horse for Lauren (who is an avid rider) and as luck would have it found an already planted vineyard piece of property in the southern part of the Coombsville region located just east of the town of Napa.
 The horses he was interested in were housed on this property.

 Unbeknownst to Lauren, Bob initially met with the real estate agent to look at this property for a possible purchase.
 Later he invited Lauren to “start looking” but had told the real estate agent previously to pretend that she had never met Bob.
 This way it would appear that the “first” piece of land they looked at would be the last one.
 Instead of just purchasing the horses, the Ackerman’s purchased the land and the horses were included in the deal.
 There was already a vineyard planted but over time blocks were replaced and since their purchase the entire vineyard has been replanted.
 The 16 acre site has approximately 10 acres planted to vine, all Cabernet Sauvignon – clone 337.